Who we are

 The neural cell adhesion molecule NCAM represents an adhesion receptor of the immunoglobulin superfamily and is expressed in three major isoforms.
 These isoforms differ only in their cytoplasmic domains and are designated by their molecular weight.
 NCAM120 has no transmembrane domain, whereas NCAM140 and NCAM180 exhibit differential cytoplasmic domains.
 Beside of cell adhesion, NCAM is also involved in neurite outgrowth, cell migration and cell differentation.
 Even after two decades of research, little is known on the function of NCAMs cytoplasmic domains.
 Only recently the fundamental signal transduction pathways of NCAM have been described.
 In previous studies we could identify several novel intracellular binding proteins of NCAM.
-In the future, we plan to study the following topics: -phosphorylation of NCAM and neurite outgrowth (axonal growth) -analysis of the function of ncam-interacting molecules LANP, TOAD and rok-alpha during NCAM-mediated signaltransduction or neurite ougrowth -analysis of the biological stability of ncam after homophilic NCAM-stimulation There will be lab Meetings and intensive training by the personal supervisor.
+In the future, we plan to study the following topics: -phosphorylation of NCAM and neurite outgrowth (axonal growth) -analysis of the function of ncam-interacting molecules LANP, TOAD and rok-alpha during NCAM-mediated signaltransduction or neurite ougrowth -analysis of the biological stability of ncam after homophilic NCAM-stimulation

 What is the aim of the project?

 What are the tasks expected to be accomplished by the student?

 Will there be any theoretical teaching provided (preliminary readings, lectures, courses, seminars etc)